upperlinecode/intro-to-swift/day-6/week-one-review.md

 ##Warming Up for Week Two
-Use anything from last week that you might need to solve the following challenges:
+Use anything from last week that you might need to solve the following challenges.
+Do your work in an Xcode playground.

 1) Write a program that will draw the a staircase of height *n*.